INPUT FIELD FORM #2 by Ursula Endlicher

 the material world (and vice versa), new perspectives on the "nature" of either world are encountered.
 In recent years I have been focusing especially on interfaces of

 and materializes an HTML based Web-form into an agricultural layout for growing plants and serving food, creating edible HTML.
-The process and growth of the plants will be documented
+The process and growth of the plants has been documented

 over time, mostly via drone, which